Te Whakaheke o Te Wai

 To achieve these objectives we are

-• conducting a national groundwater and surface water age tracer sampling campaign, and stable isotope sampling programme
+• conducting a national groundwater and surface water age tracer and stable isotope sampling campaign

-• using new modelling approaches to better integrate tracers, mōhiotanga Māori, and other data from national scale through to local drinking water
+• using new modelling approaches to better integrate tracers, mōhiotanga Māori, and other data and simulating a range of decision relevant predictions from the national scale through to local drinking water

 The Project